jackyzha0/DroneNet/README.md

 Testing set size: ~7500 images
 Various dimensions from [1224, 370] to [1242, 375]
 ##### Processing
+Images
 1. Resizing all uniform [1242, 375] with cubic interpolation
 2. Crop random to [375, 375]
 3. Normalize to range [0., 1.]
 4. Pad size to [448, 448]

+Labels
+1. Discard all labels that are not Car / Pedestrian / Cyclist / Misc.
+Vehicle (Truck or Van)
+2. Discard all labels outside crop range
+3. One-hot encode labels
+4. Convert p1p2 to xywh
+5. Assign boxes to cells
+5. Normalize w,h to cell dimensions
+6. Normalize x,y to image dimensions
+7. Append obj, no_obj, objI boolean masks

 ### Annotations
 All annotations are white-space delimited <br/>